Sombrerete: Town

-La Soledad Church dates from the 18th century, distinguished by its Moorish bell tower and Churrigueresque facade.
+La Soledad Church dates from the 18th century, and is distinguished by its Moorish bell tower and Churrigueresque facade.

 The municipality has one museum which was opened in 2000.
 It contains exhibits that recount the economic, social and cultural development of the region beginning with the pre-Hispanic period.

 The town has two main festivals.
 One celebrates its founding on June 6 and the other focuses on the Virgin of Candelaria in February.
 At festivals such as these, the most traditional music of the area, called tamborazo, is played.
-Another important event is the Noria de San Pantaleón Fesvial (July 27).
+Another important event is the Noria de San Pantaleón Festival (July 27).

 Municipality

 The town of Sombrerete acts as the local government for a number of other communities that surround it, extending over 3,571 km^{2}.
 Many of the smaller communities of the municipality were the sites of former hacienda mansions.
-The most important of these communities include Colonia González, Charco Blanco, San Jose De Mesillas, Colonia Hidalgo, Villa Insurgentes, Ignacio Zaragoza, Benito Juárez and San Martín.
+The most important of these communities include Colonia González, Charco Blanco, San Jose De Mesillas, Colonia Hidalgo, Villa Insurgentes, Ignacio Zaragoza, Benito Juárez, and San Martín.
 These communities are dedicated to agriculture, livestock and some commerce.
-The municipality is bordered by the municipalities of Miguel Auza, Río Grande, Sain Alto, Fresnillo, Valparaíso, Jiménez del Téul and Chalchihuites with the state of Durango to the west and north.
+The municipality is bordered by the municipalities of Miguel Auza, Río Grande, Sain Alto, Fresnillo, Valparaíso, Jiménez del Téul, and Chalchihuites with the state of Durango to the west and north.

 Geography

-The town and municipality of Sombrerete is located in the northwest of the state of Zacatecas about 168 km from the state capital.
+The town and municipality of Sombrerete is located in the northwest of the state of Zacatecas, about 168 km from the state capital.

 The region is between the Sierra Madre Occidental and the central highlands of Mexico.
-The municipality is in a valley is surrounded on all sides by small mountain ranges such as the Sierra de Sombrerete and the Sierra de Santa María with prominent elevations such as the Cerro Grande, Cerro Reyes, Cerro Sombreretillo and Cerro Alto.
+The municipality is in a valley is surrounded on all sides by small mountain ranges such as the Sierra de Sombrerete and the Sierra de Santa María with prominent elevations such as the Cerro Grande, Cerro Reyes, Cerro Sombreretillo, and Cerro Alto.
 The town has an altitude of about 2,300 meters above sea level with the highest elevations over 2,500.

 Hydrography

-The main river is the San Antonio-Barajas which passes through the towns of parade, Buenavista, Los Terreros, La Capillos and Los Sauces.
-Other important streams are Grande-Las Adjuntas, El Pino-Linares, Los Mimbres, La Guera-Espiritu, Santo Loberos, San Juan, Milpillas, Zaragoza, Las Varas, Charco Blanco, La Batea, El Salto and Peñuelitos.
+The main river is the San Antonio-Barajas, which passes through the towns of Parade, Buenavista, Los Terreros, La Capillos, and Los Sauces.
+Other important streams are Grande-Las Adjuntas, El Pino-Linares, Los Mimbres, La Guera-Espiritu, Santo Loberos, San Juan, Milpillas, Zaragoza, Las Varas, Charco Blanco, La Batea, El Salto, and Peñuelitos.
 The main bodies of water are Charco Blanco, Dolores, Santiago, San Ignacio and La Honda.